Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Header and logo art by Paula Searing.

-Ena Selimović translates from Bosnian/Croatian/Serbian into English.
-She is completing her Ph.D. in Comparative Literature at Washington University in St. Louis and holds an M.Phil. in Comparative Literature from Trinity College Dublin.
-Her research brings a comparative approach to the study of 20th– and 21st–century U.S. and Balkan literatures, with an interest in establishing their inter-imperial, racialized, and multilingual network in the historical longue durée.
+Ena Selimović is a Yugoslav-born writer, editor, and translator who works from Bosnian/Croatian/Serbian into English.
+She holds a PhD in Comparative Literature from Washington University in St. Louis and an MPhil in Comparative Literature from Trinity College Dublin.
+Her research on multilingualism and the racialization of language brings a relational approach to the study of contemporary North American and Southeast European literatures.
+With Mirgul Kali and Sabrina Jaszi, she co-founded Turkoslavia, a collective of translators working with Turkic and Slavic languages.

 Jessica Sequeira is a writer and translator from California, currently living in Santiago de Chile.
 Her works include the novel A Furious Oyster (Dostoyevsky Wannabe), the collection of stories Rhombus and Oval (What Books) and the collection of essays Other Paradises: Poetic Approaches to Thinking in a Technological Age (Zero Books).
 Her translations into English include Liliana Colanzi’s Our Dead World, Rafaela Contreras’s The Turquoise Ring, Adolfo Couve’s When I Think of My Missing Head, Sara Gallardo’s Land of Smoke, Maurice Level’s The Gates of Hell, Hilda Mundy’s Pyrotechnics and Teresa Wilms Montt’s In the Stillness of Marble, among others.